(Applies to: Epicenter Server)

 Problem: Epicenter distributes updates if you click the "Send Now" button, but scheduled updates do not work.

-Cause: Task is not running in the Task Scheduler.
+Cause: Task is not running properly in Windows Task Scheduler.

-Solution: There are three common causes of this problem:
+Solution: There are five common causes of this problem.

 - If you are running under Windows 2012R2 or later or Windows 8.1 or later, you may be encountering an undocumented interaction between Outlook and Windows.
 If you restart Epicenter, look at the last line in the log to see if it says, "The last scheduled update failed.
 To fix the problem, either log out or close all Office applications when scheduled updates are being sent."
 If you see this message, then follow the directions in the error message and the problem will be resolved.

 - Reboot.
 If an Epicenter Server process hung, then Task Scheduler will not start any new tasks.